 Technology has made everything faster, so your pitch has got to be faster too.
-Today your “ride” lasts no more than two minutes and sometimes as little as 30 seconds.
-Message is key, and knowing how to deliver your company’s message and value quickly is essential.
+Today your “ride” lasts no more than two minutes, and sometimes as little as 30 seconds.
+Your message is key, and knowing how to deliver your company’s message and value quickly is essential.

 You know how you hear something in a conversation and you lean in because you want to hear the rest of it?
 That’s exactly what you want from your prospect in those first eight seconds of the 118.
 Aim for speed and immediate relevance.
 A compelling, attention-grabbing 118 presents who you are and the value of what you do and sells that to anyone.
 Used effectively, it can only help your business grow bigger.